-To work in partnership with local villagers to transform the quality of life in the Ouelessebougou region of Mali, West Africa by delivering sustainable programs in health and education.
+We work in partnership with villagers to transform the qualify of life in the Ouelessebougou region of Mali, West Africa by delivering sustainable programs in health and education.

-Ouelessebougou Alliance is a trusted non-profit organization headquartered in Salt Lake City, Utah.
-We are the longest serving non-profit in the Ouelessebougou region.
+We are a trusted non-profit organization headquartered in Salt Lake City, Utah.
+We are the first Utah non-profit to work in Mali and the longest serving non-profit in the Ouelessebougou region.
 We are also one of the few international NGO's still working in the area with a local Malian staff.
-For nearly 34 years, the Alliance has given Utahns the opportunity to serve a specific African community.
-Our supporters can feel confident knowing that their assistance goes directly to the people of Ouelessebougou.

 Our Impact: HEALTHY VILLAGES

 Partnering with village health workers and councils ensures the success of community-based public health programs.
 Together we are supporting village health workers in their efforts to transform health outcomes and save lives.